Here is some information which may help you in your search for a Scottie.

 You should NOT ask that a puppy be shipped to you.

-cost is often more money than a bargain airfare.
+shipping cost is often more money than a bargain airfare.

 You